 And then we'll take it higher.

-Globally the professional middle classes of developed democracies are increasingly establishing a global politics as in extending their human rights related baselines for governing.
-This again rests on the assumption that the professional middle class can successfully alone govern very mixed societies.
+The various countries that exist have been created historically often somewhat accidentally based maybe on particular races, religions or languages.
+But modern governments need to equitably handle our whole world and must not discriminate in relation to race, religion or language.
+Globally the professional middle classes of modern developed democracies are increasingly establishing a global politics as in extending their human rights related baselines for governing.
+But this rests on the assumption that the professional middle class can successfully alone govern very mixed societies.
 In fact the resulting policies incline to being desk-theory stereotype policies with serious inconsistencies and holes, because governing by a professional middle class really needs the help of a genuine mix of others being involved also.
-Modern political and legal developments have not helped here, and undoubtedly poverty and social exclusion affects the lives of so many children so badly as not to be decent to publicly discuss.
+Modern political and legal developments have not helped here, and undoubtedly poverty and social exclusion affects the lives of so many children so badly as not to be considered decent to publicly discuss.
+And the dumbing-down now of education and science, 'because the average person does not like intelligent stuff', is very unhelpful.

-A practicable solution that would help democratic governments be more truely representative of their electors, would be having a third of representatives chosen randomly by computer from eligible elector lists.
+A political solution that could help governments be more truly representative of their electors, would be having maybe a third of representatives chosen randomly by computer from eligible elector lists.
 These randomly selected representatives could go for a second term only by election.
 They would be able to turn down the job, and if three draws produce no acceptance then political parties could nominate representatives in proportion to the numbers of their elected representatives.
-Randomly selected representatives, unlike professional politicians, would include some average Joes and some from the poor and other rarely represented minorities - and political parties would have to seek to attract them to their ranks.
-This should do a real bit of good for democracy, and further improvement could come from increasing direct consultation with the people as through the internet.
-Voting in itself is boring to many, and elections would be more of an exciting spectacle if they included 'Lottery Selection'.
+Randomly selected representatives, unlike professional politicians, would include some average Joes and some from the poor and other rarely represented minorities - and political parties could seek to attract them to their ranks.
+This could do a real bit of good for democracy, and further improvement could come from increasing direct consultation with the people as through the internet.
+Voting in itself is boring to many, and elections should be more of an exciting spectacle if they included such 'Lottery Selection'.
 (This idea recently put on a local web forum got only support.)

 Lotteries have proven that the one thing that millions do fully trust computers to do reliably is random selection, even those without computers, so it certainly looks a better first in electronic democracy than e-voting.
 And improved internet use could also help the various branches of government and other bodies to identify those people whose contributions might be the most informed in particular issues ?
 Many working in government jobs have several skills but their job uses only one of their lesser skills, and for them it may be too hard to find and to move to their best job in another department or section.
 Their managers just want to get the jobs they cover done.
 A referral payment of say £5,000 to a department that successfully refers any worker to another department who stays 1 year (shared with that department if they helped) could be very useful ?

-PS.
-A classic poem on the failings of government, at least when they were religion dominated, written around 1670 was 'Satire Against Reason And Mankind' by John Wilmot Earl of Rochester though that interesting work was maybe just anti-science anti-religion and anti-government ?
+A classic poem on the failings of government, at least when they were religion dominated, written around 1670 was 'Satire Against Reason And Mankind' by John Wilmot Earl of Rochester though it was maybe anti-science, anti-religion, and anti-government ?

 government poverty graphic

-Some websites you may like to visit ; World Poverty .
-UK Child Poverty .
-Childrens Rights .
+Some related websites you may like to visit ; UK Child Poverty .
 UK School Truancy .
-UK TV Licence Facts
+UK TV Licence Facts .
+World Poverty

 IF you like this site then AddThis Social Bookmark Button